selinajcheng/Research/dualrep/progress.md

             - Average time per question
             - Total Correct
         - [ ] Automatic evaluation to a saved `.csv` file of results per user
+        - [ ] Deploy the app online so we can test it
+        - [ ] Test that selections are well-recorded
         - [ ] Using `.csv`, create an interactive (can hover) bar graph using some sort of library
             - [ ] Display bar graph
         - [ ] Display average reaction time
-    - [ ] Deploy the app online so we can test it
-    - [ ] Test that selections are well-recorded
+    - [ ] Change the configuration of the task so that there are the same number of triplets tested for each target/object
+        - Is this to be done *before* we go ahead with the pilot?
+    - [ ] Placeholder edits
         - [ ] Edit agreement
             - Your reaction time/time spent per question will be recorded
             - Your answers will be stored for research purposes
         - [ ] Edit quiz description
-        - There will be {x} questions.
+            - There will be {#} questions.
-        - Time estimate
+            - Time estimated to go through whole quiz
-    - [ ] Change the configuration of the task so that there are the same number of triplets tested for each target/object
-        - Is this to be done *before* piloting?

 ## Next on the queue
 - [ ] Write research statement draft